tychon/phrases/README.md

   * clear props and lockhash from storage
   * generate hash of serialized storage
-  * generate innersalt
+  * generate new random innersalt
   * seed HashDRBG with lockhash concatenated with new innersalt
   * construct plaintext to be encrypted: concat two hashes and 'show storage'
   * xor byte stream from DRBG with plaintext

 ### The modules

-* CryptoBackend (CryptoBackend.hs)
-  All pure functions for en- and decryption.
+* CryptoBackend (CryptoBackend.hs) All pure functions for en- and decryption for current storage version.
-* BasicUI (BasicUI.hs)
-  IO functions doing the interesting IO things.
+* BasicUI (BasicUI.hs) IO functions doing the interesting IO things.
-* EmbeddedContent (EmbeddedContent.hs)
-  Provide the helptext and the ghc version by loading it on compiletime.
+* EmbeddedContent (EmbeddedContent.hs) Provide the helptext and the ghc version by loading it on compiletime.
-* Migrate (Migrate.hs)
-  Functions for decrypting version 1 storage and converting it to version 2.
+* Migrate (Migrate.hs) Functions for decrypting version 1 storage and converting it to version 2.
-* Main (phrases.hs)
-  Parsing of arguments, the prompt and tying together the basic IO things.
+* Main (phrases.hs) Parsing of arguments, the prompt and tying together the basic IO things.